csurgay/ansible-training/lessons/_Tmp/_Keywords.md

 # Section xx: Keywords

-These are the keywords available on common playbook objects.
-Keywords are one of several sources for configuring Ansible behavior.
-See Controlling how Ansible behaves: precedence rules for details on the relative precedence of each source.
+Keywords on common Playbook objects configure or modify Ansible behavior.

 ### In this section the following subjects will be covered: